mit-cml/yrtoolkit/yr/tutorials/SimpleImageBot.md

 Now test your app by speaking a prompt, generating an image.
 Try to break it by testing different possibilities of button presses.
 If any issues are found, revisit your code and make the necessary revisions.

+It often takes around a full minute for the ImageBot query to come back from OpenAI because of all the traffic and computation going on with OpenAI.
+So be patient!

 Please note that unless you use your own OpenAI API key, the number of queries you can make to DALL-E is limited.